Michelle Dinelle is an awarded Canadian abstract painter known for her use of bright colors

 Michelle Dinelle is an award winning artist working from her home studio in Toronto, Canada.

-'Michelle's paintings seem to flow flawlessly, the paint dancing along the canvas in a whirlwind of emotion that radiates from each element of the painting, as if it was meant to be there and just waiting to be brought to life'.
+'Michelle's paintings seem to flow flawlessly, the paint dancing along the canvas in a whirlwind of emotion that radiates from each element, as if it was meant to be there and just waiting to be brought to life'.
 Andres Silvera, Visual Artist

-Michelle's artworks have been published; awarded and recognized in juried competitions both nationally and internationally; and are held in private collections throughout Canada, the United States and Asia.
+Michelle's artworks have been published, awarded and recognized in global competitions and are held in private collections throughout North America, Europe and Asia.
 Active in the Toronto arts community with her works often included in curated gallery exhibitions and displayed in local business establishments.

-I create abstract, floral and landscape paintings infused with bright colors.
-Painting in an expressionist style, I’m inspired by the beauty of nature and the emotions evoked.
-My creative process evolves intuitively from what I can only describe as a blissful ‘altered state’.
-Blending my chosen colors directly on canvas, watching them merge before me, layer upon layer, leads the way.
+Painting in an expressionist style, I create abstract, floral and landscape paintings infused with bright colors.
+I’m inspired by the beauty of nature - a view, pattern, texture, light cast on an object and the emotions that are evoked.
+My creative process evolves intuitively from what I can only describe as a blissful ‘altered state’ - blending my chosen colors directly on canvas, watching them merge before me, layer upon layer, leads the way.
 Adding my signature whimsical dots completes each journey.

-While I continue to explore this fascination with paint, I remain humbled having my artwork not only awarded but knowing that wherever displayed that my pieces bring a sense of joyfulness in this sometimes hectic world in which we live.
+While I continue to explore this fascination with paint, I remain humbled having my artwork not only awarded but knowing that wherever displayed my pieces bring a sense of joy in this sometimes hectic world in which we live.

 2019 Premier Issue of the Art Treasury Collector's Annual.